-The 2009 election was plagued, from the start, by assertions of a lack of credibility of the IEC.
-Most of its commissioners, including then-Chairman Azizullah Ludin, were selected by and politically close to Karzai.
+The 2009 election was plagued, from the start, by assertions of a lack of credibility of the Independent Elections Commission.
+Its commissioners, including then-Chairman Azizullah Ludin, were selected by, and many were politically close to, Karzai.
 As a check and balance to ensure electoral credibility, there was also a U.N.-appointed Elections Complaints Commission (ECC) that reviewed fraud complaints.
 Under the 2005 election law, there were three ECC seats for foreign nationals, appointed by the Special Representative of the U.N.
 Secretary General/head of U.N.
 Assistance Mission-Afghanistan, UNAMA.
 The two Afghans on the ECC governing council were appointed by the Supreme Court and Afghanistan Independent Human Rights Commission, respectively.

-Furthermore, as the election process began, there were arguments over the election date.
+Disputes first erupted over the election date.
 On February 3, 2009, Afghanistan's Independent Election Commission (IEC) set August 20, 2009, as the election date (a change from a date mandated by Article 61 of the Constitution as April 21, 2009, in order to allow at least 30 days before Karzai's term expired on May 22, 2009).
 The IEC decision on the latter date cited Article 33 of the Constitution as mandating universal accessibility to the voting-and saying that the April 21 date was precluded by difficulties in registering voters, printing ballots, training staff, advertising the elections, and the dependence on international donor funding, in addition to the security questions.

-In response to UF insistence that Karzai's presidency ended May 22, and that a caretaker government should run Afghanistan until elections, Karzai issued a February 28, 2009, decree directing the IEC to set the elections in accordance with all provisions of the constitution.
+His opponents' (led by Dr. Abdullah) insisted that Karzai's presidency ended May 22, 2009, and that a caretaker government should run Afghanistan until elections.
 The IEC reaffirmed on March 4, 2009, that the election would be held on August 20, 2009.
-Karzai argued against his stepping down, saying that the Constitution does not provide for any transfer of power other than in case of election or death of a president.
+Karzai argued that the Constitution does not provide for any transfer of power other than in case of election or death of a president.
 The Afghan Supreme Court backed that decision on March 28, 2009, and the Obama Administration publicly backed these rulings.